hazeycode/zig-objcrt/README.md

 Also provides higher-level wrappers to make working with the objc runtime nicer

-Let's you write code like this:
+Lets you write code like this:

 ```zig
 pub fn main() anyerror!void {